kwirk/eventgallery/admin/doc/readme.md

 	Advanced Options
 	- _Layout_ defines which layout to use for an event.
 You can configure the appearance of the event page with the options described above.
+	- _Sort By_ defines the direction and the attribute which is used the sort the events.
 	- _Intro Text_ defines a text for the events page.
 Usually displayed on top of the page.
 	- _Tags_ defines which tag a event need to get displayed on this list of events.
 	- _Max events on Page_ How many events should we show?
 If you have 456 and set the number to 20, it'll show only 20.